danflynndev/flasho-app/README.md

 ### Known Issues

-- 'Source of truth' concerns regarding the useToken hook and Editor component.
-Can cause issues in rendering certain routes.
+- 'Source of truth' concerns regarding the useToken hook ~~and Editor component.~~ Can cause issues in rendering certain routes.
     - token should be manually decoded when needed, not held as a variable in memory.
 Supply module functions for this purpose
-    - Editor should fetch its own data on render, not passed through as state. (ie. it should have what it needs to render independently)
+    - ~~Editor should fetch its own data on render, not passed through as state. (ie. it should have what it needs to render independently)~~ Fixed!
-- Setting `_id` fields manually in the data model and relying on a sequential order during consumption.
-Should be removed entirely and decoupled from presentation
+- ~~Setting `_id` fields manually in the data model and relying on a sequential order during consumption.
+Should be removed entirely and decoupled from presentation~~ Fixed!
 - Styling code mixed with functional code.
 Needs to be imported as classes or split into style components and use composition.